The most powerful technique we know is Genchi Genbutsu

 What’s stopping you from going to it?

 And how soon can you go there?

-…then you’ll find loads of great examples of Genchi Genbutsu in “The stories that inspire us to apply Genchi Genbutsu.”
+This article is one of a series that began here.
+You’ll find loads of great examples of Genchi Genbutsu in “The stories that inspire us to apply Genchi Genbutsu.”

 We use TINYpulse to measure our company’s culture.
 TINYpulse has just notified us that we have won an award for the second consecutive year (here’s our first).